morse-simulator/morse/doc/morse/user/advanced_tutorials/request_tutorial.rst

 .. note::
-  You can find a more complete exemple of python file using services to move the human here: ``$MORSE_ROOT/tools/wiimote_human_client.py``. (using wiimote to control the human)
+  You can find a more complete example of python file using services to move the human here: ``$MORSE_ROOT/tools/wiimote_human_client.py``. (using wiimote to control the human)

 Creating the Service